 Purpose of Environmental Health and Safety

 The purpose of this manual is to assist university employees and students with the safe management and disposal of hazardous materials.
-The University Environmental Health and Safety Office coordinates training in hazardous waste management, identification of hazardous materials, waste minimization procedures and collection of and proper disposal of hazardous waste in accordance with federal and state regulations.
+The University Environmental Health and Safety Office coordinates training in hazardous waste management, identification of hazardous materials, waste minimization procedures and collection of and proper hazardous waste disposal.

 The goals of the hazardous waste management program are to: